meilisearch/specifications/text/0123-synonyms-setting-api.md

 ##### 3.3.4.1 Auth Errors

-The auth layer can return the following errors if Meilisearch is secured (a master-key is defined).
+The auth layer can return the following errors if Meilisearch is secured (a master key is defined).

 - 🔴 Accessing this route without the `Authorization` header returns a [missing_authorization_header](0061-error-format-and-definitions.md#missing_authorization_header) error.
 - 🔴 Accessing this route with a key that does not have permissions (i.e. other than the master-key) returns an [invalid_api_key](0061-error-format-and-definitions.md#invalid_api_key) error.